OpenEvalProject/evals/manuscripts/elife-66537/v2/manuscript.md

 ## Materials and methods

-## Study design, sampling, and data collection
+### Study design, sampling, and data collection

 The longitudinal cohort study was approved by the Institutional Human Ethics Committee of CSIR-IGIB vide approval CSIR-IGIB/IHEC/2019–20.
 The participation was voluntary, and participants had to fill an online informed consent with a consent to publish and share findings and deidentified data.
 Online statistical tool was utilized to calculate the minimum sample size for estimating seropositivity of about 5% with 10% precision (0.005) with 95% confidence to be 7300 (Dhand and Khatkar, 2014).
 In this study, we enrolled >10,000 subjects.
 10,427 adult subjects working in the CSIR laboratories and their family members enrolled for the study based on voluntary participation.
 Informed consent was obtained from all the participants, and the samples were collected maintaining all recommended precautions.
 Blood samples (6 ml) were collected in EDTA vials from each participant, and antibodies to SARS-CoV-2 NC antigen were measured using an Electro-chemiluminescence Immunoassay (ECLIA)-Elecsys Anti-SARS-CoV-2 kit (Roche Diagnostics) as per the manufacturer’s protocol.
 This approved assay is considered a method of choice when a single test is to be deployed (Krüttgen et al., 2021).
 A Cut-off index COI >1 was considered seropositive.
 Positive samples were further tested for neutralizing antibody (NAB) response directed against the spike protein using GENScript cPass SARS-CoV-2 Neutralization Antibody Detection Kit (GenScript, USA), according to the manufacturer’s protocol.
 This is a blocking ELISA used for qualitative detection of total neutralizing antibodies against SARS-CoV-2 virus in plasma.
 A value of 20% or above was considered to have neutralizing ability.

 All the participants were requested to fill an online questionnaire, which included information on date of birth, gender, blood group, type of occupation, history of diabetes, hypertension, cardiovascular disease, liver and kidney disease, diet preferences, mode of travel, contact history, and hospital visits.
 These forms were then downloaded in MS Excel data format and merged with registration forms filled at the time of sample collection based on unique IDs.

-## Data and statistical analysis
+### Data and statistical analysis

 Region-wise and total seropositivity was calculated from the fraction of samples positive for antibodies to SARS-CoV-2 NC antigen.
 Data regarding RT-PCR/rapid antigen testing and positive cases was gathered from http://www.covid19India.org.
-Change in TPR, a robust parameter for estimating the level of infection transmission when the level of testing is variable, was calculated as per the following equation:ChangeinTPR=(TPR15DaysafterDOC−TPR15DaysbeforeDOC)MeanofTPR15DaysPriorand15DaysAfter∗100
+Change in TPR, a robust parameter for estimating the level of infection transmission when the level of testing is variable, was calculated as per the following equation:

+$$
+ChangeinTPR=\frac{(TPR15DaysafterDOC−TPR15DaysbeforeDOC)}{MeanofTPR15DaysPriorand15DaysAfter}∗100
+$$

 *DOC = date of collection.

 IGIB, New Delhi, and NAL, Bengaluru, were removed from this change in TPR analysis for the sample collection was spread over 2–3 weeks in these labs.
 Questionnaire-based variables were assessed for response types and blank fields, that is, responses that were not provided by the participants of the survey.
 Based on multiple response types for each variable, categories were made to assign the response to either of the categories.
 For visualization, ggpubr (v0.4.0), ggrepel (v0.8.2), and ggplot2 (v3.3.2) packages were used in R. No data imputation was carried out.
 Chi-square test was performed to evaluate variables that had a significant association with outcome of being tested positive (p<0.05) along with OR with 95% CI.
 An adjusted p value was obtained through Bonferroni correction method for multiple comparison testing.
 Following the chi-square test, an iterative logistic regression was carried out on a balanced dataset.
 Variance inflation factor (VIF) was separately evaluated to assess multicollinearity.
 Statistical analysis and model development were carried out with visualization in R programming environment version 3.6.1, MS Excel 2016, and OriginPro V2021; faraway (v1.0.7) package was utilized for estimation of VIF.

-## Role of the funding source
+### Role of the funding source

 The sponsor of this study had no role in the study design, data collection, data analysis, data interpretation, or writing of the report.
 The corresponding authors had full access to all the data in the study and had final responsibility for the decision to submit for publication.